The information below is not yet updated for the 2015 National College Match. Please check back.

 Requirements Associated with Maintaining this Award

 Students reapply for aid each year, submitting updated applications and financial documents.
-The standard student earnings contribution increases moderately in the upperclass years.
+Awards are adjusted to reflect changes in family financial circumstances.
+The standard earnings contribution increases moderately in the upperclass year.

 - Dartmouth College is need-blind and meets 100% of a family's demonstrated need.
 Learn more about financial aid at Dartmouth.